Plano’s Forgotten Mall

 Heading towards the other hallway, I saw something pretty cool – a vintage photobooth machine!
 From the looks of it, the thing hadn’t been working for some time.
 The controls were all broken, and the privacy curtain long gone.

 Many kids must have come up to it, pounding on the controls and pressing the buttons, for management put up a sign telling everyone that this was not a video game.

 Right behind the photobooth was an area formerly containing kiddie rides.
 All the machines have since been removed, leaving only the equipment mat sitting there.

 Walking back towards Plano Antique Mall, I explored the stores on the other side of the hallway.
 There was an Asian artifact shop, which was packed full of stuff, but the grille was pulled down and nobody was in sight.
 This kind of reminded me of some of the stores I saw when at Valley View.

 Not too far from it, was a gold and precious metals store.
 Except for a few display cases, there was nothing left in there.

 Just next to Plano Antique Mall was a former beauty school.
 It was completely gutted, with no equipment remaining inside at all.

-From there, I started checking out Plano Antique Mall.
+From there, I walked thru Plano Antique Mall.

 As far as antique shops go, this was one neat and tidy place.
 Talking with Geralyn, one of the assistant managers, she told me that they have been open for over 23 years.
 There are around 150 vendors here, who bring in a steady stream of customers.